Noor Zafar Khan: Early life

-Khan was born on 8 August 1995 in Medina, Saudi Arabia to a Pakistani father and a Lebanese mother.
-She spent the early years of her life in Medina and moved to Pakistan with her family at the age of 7.
+Khan was born to a Lebanese mother and a Pakistani Pashtun father of Yusufzai tribe.
+She was born in Medina and spent the early years of her life there, moving to Pakistan with her family at the age of 7.
 She was schooled in Karachi.
-She has two sisters, Sarah and Ayesha, and a brother called Hamza.
+She has two sisters, Sarah and Ayesha, and a brother named Hamza.

 Career

 Khan started her career with modeling and appeared in several television commercials.
 She then played supporting roles in the political drama Preet Na Kariyo Koi (2015) and the religious drama Saya-e-Dewar Bhi Nahi (2016), before earning recognition with the romantic drama Gustakh Ishq (2017).
 In 2017, she appeared as Noor in Urdu1's short film Noor opposite Asim Azhar.
 She played the role of Zoya in Tau Dil Ka Kiya Hua (2017–2018) and made special appearance in Angeline Malik's anthology series Kabhi Band Kabhi Baja (2018).